evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 402 liters.
 With the rear seat down, it is 1420 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 100 liters.
-The maxium weight of the car is 2605kg, and with the base weight of 2085 kg, you can max load 520 kg, including driver and passengers.
+This frunk is 100 liters (3,5 CU FT).
+The maxium weight of the car is 2605 kg (5743 lbs), and with the base weight of 2085 kg (4597 lbs), you can max load 520 kg (1146 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_long_range_rwd/trunk_1_st.jpg" title="Ford Mustang Mach-E Long Range RWD" width="3000" height="1721"  >}}